webofdata/specification-archived/specification.md

 The store entities operation lets a client send a collection of entity objects that the server MUST either add, update or delete in the dataset specified.

 If the entity specified exists then the current representation must be replaced with the new one.
 If the entity does not exist a new one is added.
 If the entity provided is marked with the '@deleted' property (with a value of 'true') then the entity must be deleted from the dataset.
+If the entity exists in the dataset and is identical to the one being provided the server MAY choose not to update it and not to mark it as having changed.

+If entities are deleted the server must keep track of this so that the entity can appear in a get-changes response.
+When the entity appears in this response it MUST be marked as deleted.

 <pre>